suryanag9099/use-popcorn/README.md

 # usePopcorn

 `usePopcorn` is a simple React application that allows users to search for movies, view their details, rate them, and add them to a watched list.
-The app also provides an average rating and runtime for the movies the user has watched
+The app also provides an average rating and runtime for the movies the user has watched.

 ## Features

-- **Search Movies**: Search for movies by title using the OMDB API
+- **Search Movies**: Search for movies by title using the OMDB API.
 - **Movie Details**: View details of a selected movie, including its runtime, director, actors, and plot.
 - **Rating**: Rate movies from 1 to 10 stars.
 - **Watched List**: Add movies to the watched list and see your average ratings and runtime for watched movies.
-- **Interactive UI**: Clean user interface with a flexible layout and animated transitions
+- **Interactive UI**: Clean user interface with a flexible layout and animated transitions.

 ## Setup